threefoldfoundation/info_sdk/src/farming/farm_setup_management.md

 If you want to run your node on Testnet, select Testing.
 If you want to run your node on Devnet, select Development.

+> You can only generate tokens on Mainnet!

 If you are not sure what to use, select Production.

 ![boostrap network selection](./img/bootstap_network.png)